Here’s everything about your employer being able to see if you copy files from your work computer:

 Once this setting is enabled, your computer creates a timestamp every time you copy a file.

-More specifically, the settings are typically there to note any time a file is copied to an external device.
+More specifically, the settings are typically there to note any time a file is copied to a USB drive.

 So, if you use a flash drive, external hard drive, or network file transfer protocol, a log is supposed to be created.